OpenTermsArchive/engine/docs/doc-contributing-documents.md

 _This property is optional._

 Beyond [selecting a subset of a web page](#select), some documents will have non-significant parts in the middle of otherwise significant parts.
 For example, they can have “go to top” links or banner ads.
-These can be easily removed by listing [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), [range selectors](#range-selectors) or an array of them under the `remove` property.
+These can be removed by listing [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), [range selectors](#range-selectors) or an array of them under the `remove` property.

 > Examples:
 >